interview1/Interview/Question-Employee.md

 ## QUESTION 1

-	a)Please write a rest service which will read -[Employee.json](https://github.com/interview1/Interview/blob/master/Employee.json)-
+Please write a rest service which will read -[Employee.json](https://github.com/interview1/Interview/blob/master/Employee.json)-

-	b)it will return below json format
+it will return below json format

-	c)All projects should be sorted based on criticality (high to low) and employees under a project should be sorted by their doj in asending order.
+All projects should be sorted based on criticality (high to low) and employees under a project should be sorted by their doj in asending order.

   [{